sbarry50/wordpress-starter-plugin/README.md

 1. From the command line navigate to your WordPress `plugins` directory.
 2. Run this command: `composer create-project sb2-media/wordpress-starter-plugin`.
+3. Rename the `wordpress-starter-plugin` directory to `your-plugin-name`.
-3. Change into the starter plugin directory: `cd wordpress-starter-plugin`.
+3. Change into the plugin directory: `cd your-plugin-name`.
+4. Update the `package.json` file with your info.
+5. Update the main plugin header in `plugin.php` with your plugin info.
-4. Run `npm install`.
+6. Run `npm install`.
-5. Run `npm run dev`.
+7. Run `npm run dev`.
-6. Run `composer dump-autoload -o`.
+8. Run `composer dump-autoload -o`.
-7. In the WordPress dashboard, navigate to the *Plugins* page and locate the menu item that reads “WordPress Starter Plugin.”
+9. In the WordPress dashboard, navigate to the *Plugins* page and locate the menu item that reads “Your Plugin Name.”
-8. Click on *Activate.*
+10. Click on *Activate.*

 Note that this will activate the source code of the starter plugin, but because it has no real functionality no menu items, meta boxes, or custom post types will be added.